holochain/docs-pages/src/tutorials/coreconcepts/hello_world.md

 \#S:EXTERNAL=rust=hello_world.rs
+\#S:MODE=gui,INCLUDE
+\#S:EXTERNAL=javascript=hello_world_gui.js=gui
 \#S:MODE=test,INCLUDE
 \#S:EXTERNAL=javascript=hello_world.js=test
 \#S:EXTERNAL=html=hello_world.html=gui
-\#S:EXTERNAL=javascript=hello_world_gui.js=gui
 # Hello World

 Hello and welcome to the hello world tutorial.
-It's a little weird that we are doing a hello world tutorial as the 5th tutorial in this series but that's because we really want you to grasp the agent perspective of a Holochain app.
+It's a little strange to do a hello world tutorial as the 5th tutorial, however that's because we really want to show the agent perspective of a Holochain app.

 So far all the previous tutorials have had a local perspective of a single agent.
 However, the real power of Holochain comes from interacting with other agents.

 With that in mind let's try to share some data between two agents.
-To achieve this you will run two instances, Alice and Bob.
+To achieve this you will run two conductors, Alice and Bob.
 Then add an entry to Alice's local chain.
 Finally, retrieve that same entry from Bob's instance.

 ## Make your entry public

 So far the only entry you have had has been private.
-But this isn't that useful if you want your users to be able to share entries on the same network.
+If you want your users to be able to share some data then you can set the entry to public in the definition.

 Open up your `zomes/hello/code/src/lib.rs` file.